LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 That is why I am creating this project to show how to use a simple Gradle configuration to work with the EMA Java API.
 Existing developers who are currently using Gradle also understand how to integrate RTSDK Java into their Gradle project.

 Note:
-- This article is based on EMA Java version 3.7.0 L1 (RTSDK Java Edition 2.1.0 L1) and Gradle version 7.3.3
+- This article is based on EMA Java version 3.7.0 L1 (RTSDK Java Edition 2.1.0 L1) and Gradle version 7.3.3 (using Grooy DSL)

 ## <a id="why_gradle"></a>Why you need build automation tool